krdarrah/trigBoard_docs/docs/solar.rst

 * `Indoor PowerFilm Solar Panel LL200-2.4-75 <https://www.powerfilmsolar.com/products/electronic-component-solar-panels/indoor-light-series/ll200-2-4-75>`_ with pre-soldered JST Cable available as option (thoroughly tested here with indoor lighting)

-* Lower cost Outdoor panel option (30mm x 38mm) - smaller cheaper is all that's needed with outdoors - the trigSolar board is incredibly efficient.
+* Lower cost Outdoor panel option (30mm x 38mm) - smaller and cheaper is all that's needed with outdoors - the trigSolar board is incredibly efficient.

 * `Fusion360 Design here <https://a360.co/3ftcq1X>`_ pw is trigsolar and you can also download the step file there as well